andrewmeyerhofer/osTicket-Simulation/README.md

 </p>
 <p>
-Logged back in as Andrew.
-In this situation, it would be smart to contact Karen and ask for more specific details on the situation.
+I then logged back into osTicket as myself and opened up the new ticket on the Tickets page.
+In this situation, it would be smart to contact Karen directly and ask for more specific details on the situation.
+Using the email or phone number provided (phone would be ideal), I would contact Karen and ask her questions like: how many people are experiencing the issue, what happens when you try to use the sofware, is there an error code, when did the problem start, when was the most recent update, has anyone tried restarting their computer or software, etc.
 </p>
 <br />